lgp171188/launchpad/charm/launchpad-librarian/README.md

     juju relate launchpad-librarian:session-db postgresql:db
     juju relate launchpad-librarian rabbitmq-server

+You can also relate it to a load balancer, which is especially useful if you set `workers` to something other than 1:

+    juju relate launchpad-librarian:loadbalancer haproxy:reverseproxy

 The librarian listens on four ports.
 By default, these are:

 - Public download: 8000